chef/automate/components/docs-chef-io/content/automate/ha_common.md

 1. For rotating the PostgreSQL certificates, type the command `./scripts/credentials set ssl --pg-ssl` and press **Enter**. .

-1. For rotating the ElasticSearch certificates, type the command, `./scripts/credentials set ssl --es-ssl` and press **Enter**.
+1. For rotating the Elasticsearch certificates, type the command, `./scripts/credentials set ssl --es-ssl` and press **Enter**.

     <!-- 4.
 Copy your *x.509 SSL certs* into the appropriate files in `certs/` folder. -->